drittich/SemanticSlicer/README.md

 Removing HTML tags:

 For any content you can choose to remove HTML tags from the chunks to minimize the number of tokens.
-The inner text is preserved:
+The inner text is preserved, and if there is a `<Title>` tag the title will be pre-pended to the result:

 ```cs
 // Let's remove the HTML tags as they just consume a lot of tokens without adding much value